return42/sphkerneldoc/linux_src_doc/drivers/scsi/mpt3sas/mpt3sas_scsih_c.rst

 Description
 -----------

-During device pull we need to appropiately set the sdev state.
+During device pull we need to appropriately set the sdev state.

 .. _`_scsih_block_io_to_children_attached_to_ex`: